-For items a-i, it is important to focus on the mode used to submit the registration application.
+For items a-I, it is important to focus on the mode used to submit the registration application.
+These modes are intended to be mutually exclusive.
 For example, if the voter submits a registration form online using the state's online voter registration portal, this is an online voter registration and the total number received would be put in A4c.
 This would be considered an online voter registration even if the voter accessed the online voter registration system at a state public assistance office or at the office of an agency that primarily serves individuals with disabilities.
 In addition, it does not matter which agency hosts the voter registration system.
-For example, if your state motor vehicle office hosts the online voter registration system, then applications using the system are still online voter registration applications, not an application from the DMV.
+For example, if your state motor vehicle office hosts the online voter registration system, then applications using the system are still online voter registration applications, not an application from the motor vehicle office.